Photo by Innerbody Research

 From this information, a few things become clear:

-Winner: Goli Ashwagandha Gummies
+Advantage: Goli Ashwagandha Gummies

 Youtheory’s Liquid Ashwagandha is a close second for convenience, solely because liquids are easier to take than pills — or even gummies — for some people.
 These blueberry-flavored drinks are great for on-the-go supplementation, like when you’re traveling.
 However, those who can take gummies may still prefer them over having to open up a single-use (and not very environmentally friendly) packet to drink something.
+And, as our testers found, the packets can be tough to open at times; you may need scissors on hand, which works against the product’s convenience.

 Photo by Innerbody Research

-Ashwagandha is best known for its potent anxiolytic (anti-anxiety) properties.
-Notably, it seems to downregulate the hypothalamic-pituitary-adrenal (HPA) axis.
-It appears to be the botanical ingredient that influences HPA activity the most, particularly when you take it in the morning.1 Your cortisol levels are the highest a few hours after waking up in the morning and then taper off all day, so lowering cortisol levels first means they should be lower all day, too.
+Ashwagandha appears to be the botanical ingredient that influences HPA activity the most, particularly when you take it in the morning.1 Your cortisol levels are the highest a few hours after waking up in the morning and then taper off all day, so lowering cortisol levels first means they should be lower all day, too.
 Ashwagandha also consistently reduces self-reported anxiety levels based on scales like the Hamilton Anxiety Rating Scale (HAM-A).2

-Ashwagandha seems to improve most measures of how well we sleep.
-Since cortisol keeps you awake, it makes sense that lowering your cortisol levels improves how quickly you fall asleep and how deeply you sleep once you’re there.
-One study found that, in healthy adults, 72% reported higher sleep quality after taking ashwagandha, leading to higher self-reported quality of life.3 These participants slept longer and deeper, and they fell asleep faster after going to bed.
+When it comes to human studies, one trial found that, in healthy adults, 72% reported higher sleep quality after taking ashwagandha, leading to higher self-reported quality of life.3 These participants slept longer and more deeply, and they fell asleep faster after going to bed.
 And when college students were given 700mg of ashwagandha daily for one month, they reported better well-being, more energy, better mental clarity, and deeper sleep, too.4

 When given to adult men, ashwagandha increases testosterone levels more reliably than many other botanical ingredients.5 Notably, these levels only seem to increase in men assigned male at birth (AMAB).
 This implies that ashwagandha may improve some regulatory mechanisms, which makes sense since we’ve known since the 1990s that high cortisol levels and low testosterone levels are clear endocrinological markers for stress.
-Higher testosterone levels also correlate with better sexual functioning in men, though this aspect isn’t true for every study.6
+Higher testosterone levels also correlate with better sexual functioning in men, though this aspect isn’t true in every study.6

-Reducing your stress alone is often enough to improve your cognitive functioning.
+Stress reduction alone is often enough to improve your cognitive functioning.
 One 2021 study looking at the effects of 300mg of an extended-release ashwagandha capsule found that, compared to a placebo, it significantly improved sleep quality, stress, memory, focus, and overall self-reported psychological well-being in 90 days.7

 Studies have started looking deeper into ashwagandha’s potential cognitive benefits.
 According to a review of five clinical studies, adults with mild cognitive impairments associated with age, bipolar disorder, and psychotic disorders seem to improve in their cognitive performance, executive functioning, attention, and reaction time while taking ashwagandha.8 Other studies have promoted it as a potential new drug candidate since it seems to support and protect against several brain disorders, but we don’t yet know quite how it works on that front.9